 T. Nagel, What does it all mean?
 A very short introduction to philosophy (OUP).
 M. Hollis, Invitation to Philosophy A.J.
-Ayer, The Problem of Knowledge Earl Conee and Theodore Sider, Riddles of Existence Miranda Fricker, Epistemic Injustice: Power and the Ethics of Knowing (OUP) Bertrand Russell, The Problems of Philosophy Antony Flew, An Introduction to Western Philosophy R. Scruton, A Short Introduction to the History of Philosophy (Ark paperbacks) Plato, any of his dialogues: the Meno, Phaedo, and Republic are especially recommended.
-B. Williams, J. Glover, Causing Death and Saving Lives R. Shafer-Landau, The Fundamentals of Ethics (OUP) Frances Kamm, Intricate Ethics: Rights, Responsibilities, and Permissible Harm Mari Mikkola, The Wrong of Injustice: Dehumanization and its Role in Feminist Philosophy (OUP) Mari Mikkola (ed.), Beyond Speech: Pornography and Analytic Feminist Philosophy (OUP).
+Ayer, The Problem of Knowledge Miranda Fricker, Epistemic Injustice: Power and the Ethics of Knowing (OUP) Bertrand Russell, The Problems of Philosophy Plato, any of his dialogues: especially the Meno, Phaedo, and Republic B. Williams, J. Glover, Causing Death and Saving Lives R. Shafer-Landau, The Fundamentals of Ethics (OUP) Frances Kamm, Intricate Ethics: Rights, Responsibilities, and Permissible Harm Mari Mikkola (ed.), Beyond Speech: Pornography and Analytic Feminist Philosophy